Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part II: Constraint Validation and Applications: Introduction

-In this context, this paper first validates the system stability constraints developed in Part I based on modified IEEE 39-bus system, and applies them to system scheduling model, which not only enables the detailed analysis of the impacts of, and interactions among different system stability constraints, but also provides valuable insight to incentivize different grid assets for stability service provision.
-The main contributions of this paper are summarized below: \begin{itemize} \item The stability constraints developed in Part I of this paper are validated through dynamic simulations in the modified IEEE 39-bus system and the accuracy of the unification process is assessed. \item A general stability-constrained optimal scheduling framework is formulated by incorporating different stability constraints into the system Unit Commitment (UC) model, based on which detailed case studies are carried out, demonstrating the influences of stability constraints on system scheduling and the interactions among different types of stability. \item A novel pricing mechanism based on marginal unit price is proposed which for the first time enables the quantification of stability service price of different units, providing valuable insight for the establishment of power system stability market. \end{itemize}
+Since most of the existing works related to stability-constrained optimization focus on single stability, it is not clear how different stability constraints and their interactions influence system operation and the economic performance of the system.
+Moreover, how to price the stability services when different stability constraints are considered in the optimization model is also unclear.
+In this context, this paper first validates the system stability constraints developed in Part I based on the modified IEEE 39-bus system and applies them to the system scheduling model, which not only enables the detailed analysis of the impacts of, and interactions among different system stability constraints, but also provides valuable insight to incentivize different grid assets for stability service provision.
+The main contributions of this paper are summarized below: \begin{itemize} \item The stability constraints developed in Part I of this paper are validated through dynamic simulations in the modified IEEE 39-bus system and the accuracy of the unification process is assessed. \item A technical-economic test system that involves both dynamical models for SGs and IBRs for the stability assessment and the steady-state models for the decision analysis (economic performance) is developed and presented as a benchmark system for future development of linking stability maintenance and economic optimization. \item A stability-constrained optimal scheduling framework is formulated by incorporating different stability constraints into the Unit Commitment (UC) model.
+The interactions among different stability constraints and their impact on the overall system operation cost are investigated for the first time.
+Computational analysis of different formulations is also performed. \item A novel pricing mechanism based on marginal unit price is proposed which for the first time enables the quantification of stability service price of different units, providing valuable insight for the establishment of power system stability market. \end{itemize}

 The rest of the paper is organized as follows.
-Section~\ref{sec:2} introduces the modified IEEE 39-bus system as well as the SG and IBR models.
-The unified stability constraints developed in Part I of this paper, is validated and assessed in Section~\ref{sec:3}.
-The stability-constrained system scheduling model is described in Section~\ref{sec:4} followed by results and discussions in Section~\ref{sec:5}.
+Section~\ref{sec:2} introduces the modified IEEE 39-bus system.
+The unified stability constraints are validated and assessed in Section~\ref{sec:3}.
+The applications are described in Section~\ref{sec:4} followed by results in Section~\ref{sec:5}.
 Finally, Section~\ref{sec:6} concludes the paper.